UCLM-ARCO/uclm-arco.github.io/README.md

 ## Important

-Please, use Hugo v0.40 or greater!
+Please, use Hugo v0.40 or greater!.